_edited.jpg)

 Logic Model

-The logic model highlights design rationales by showing the inputs, activities, outcomes, and long-term impacts of the learning.
+The logic model highlights design rationales by connecting the inputs, activities, outcomes, and long-term impacts of the learning.

 Materials

-Presentations created with Google Slides are provided for the educator leading the courses.
+Presentations were created in Google Slides and provided for the educator leading the courses.
+Several interactive activities are included in the sessions.

 After each week's courses, a reflective journal entry is assigned to the students.